josh-collinsworth/joco-sveltekit/src/routes/blog/posts/more-fun-faster-site-with-sveltekit.md

 The Svelte rocketship is a wonderful place to be.
 I encourage you to step aboard.
 </Callout>

 As mentioned, it's still early days for SvelteKit, so there are still some areas where its established solutions may not be as robust as with other frameworks.
-So I'll say that if I were starting up a new project today and _knew_ for sure right off the bat that I'd need a wide range of third-party plugins or packages, I _might_ lean more towards Nuxt for that at this specific point in time, personally.

-It's hard to imagine SvelteKit _not_ becoming the #1 go-to in all cases in the near future, however--especially knowing it only came out of closed beta a matter of months ago.
+I can understand hesitance to bet the farm on something a little newer, but I don't think I'd have any real hesitation at this point.
+An established solution with a rich ecosystem like Nuxt might have more to offer in this moment, but I'm confident both that I could do anything I needed to do in SvelteKit, and that it won't be long before SvelteKit fills the gaps.
+It's hard to imagine SvelteKit _not_ becoming the #1 go-to in all cases in the near future--especially knowing it only came out of closed beta a matter of months ago.

 The Svelte rocketship is a wonderful place to be.
 I encourage you to step aboard.